What is a Community Foundation?

 How do I establish a new fund?

-You can establish an endowment fund with a minimum of $5,000, which can come from individuals, families, corporations, financial institutions, probate courts, bequests, private foundations and charitable organizations.
-Donors may choose the distribution of the funds.
-Each fund becomes a permanent part of the Foundation.
+You can establish an endowment fund with a minimum of $5,000, which can come from an individual, family, corporation, financial institution, probate court, bequest, private foundation or a nonprofit organization.
+Donors choose the distribution of the funds.
+Each fund becomes a permanent part of the Community Foundation.

 - Define your charitable and financial objectives.
 Consider how you want your gift used, whether or not you want future family members involved, whether or not you want income from a trust during your lifetime and how much involvement you want in making grant choices.

-- Select the type of fund that matches your charitable interests: Community Fund, Field of Interest Fund, Donor-Advised Fund, Designated Fund, Scholarship Fund, Non-endowed Donor-Advised Fund, Memorial Fund, etc.
+- Select the type of fund that matches your charitable interests.

 - Decide if a charitable trust would benefit you.
 Options include: (1) You can provide income for a determined number of years to you or someone you choose and (2) You can provide your favorite charities with gifts in perpetuity after the death of the last beneficiary.